 Investigators of the ACRC may demand that the administrative agencies concerned (respondent) give explanation on the filed complaints and submit relevant materials and documents.
-They may also request attendance and testimony of complainants, stakeholders, reference persons and relevant staff members.
-And, they may conduct an on-site investigation of related premises or facility and seek advice from specialists.
+They may also request attendance and testimony of complainants, stakeholders, respondents, etc. and conduct an on-site investigation of related premises or facility and seek advice from specialists.